AttackPattern/CSharpAnalytics/README.md

 * Operating system, window resolution, CPU type identification
 * Save/persist last 50 hits for offline/online support

+Simply add three lines to your App.xaml.cs.

+1. At the top of the file add:

+`using CSharpAnalytics;`

-Simply add two lines to your App.xaml.cs OnLaunched method.
-At the start of the method add:
+2. At the start of the OnLaunched method add (replacing UA-319000-8 with your own Google Analytics property ID):

 `var analyticsTask = AutoMeasurement.StartAsync(new MeasurementConfiguration("UA-319000-8"), args);`

-Replacing UA-319000-8 with your own Analytics property ID.
-At the end of the method add:
+3. At the end of the OnLaunched method add:

 `AutoMeasurement.Attach(rootFrame);`